Models are interesting things.

 The pendulum swings so often in education because some try to gain money or notoriety from a system and push ONLY that idea.
 Much of the blame can also be placed at the teacher’s and administrator’s feet as well!
 Those educators who think that a one size fits all approach to education will ever work will likely and unnecessarily frustrate themselves and their coworkers for years.

-Education (capital E) is the fulfillment of the human condition.
-We are born both with a nature, but with the ability to mold our nature as well.
-In that struggle you will find all the glory and blame of what it means to be mortal.
+in the biggest picture, Education (capital E) is the fulfillment of the human condition.
+We are born both with a nature, but with the ability to guide our nature as well.
+In that struggle you will find all the glory and blame of what it means to be human.